moq-wg/moq-charter/charter.md

 The working group will define MoQ so that the media publication protocol can leverage coodinating relays, caches, or replication points wherever applicable to improve the delivery performance.

-Media will be encrypted, possibly end-to-end encrypted for certain usecases.
-The keying mechanisms for media confidentiality is however outside the scope of this working group.
+Media will be encrypted at the transport layer using the standard QUIC mechanisms.
+Media content may be end-to-end encrypted in certain use cases, where the "end-to-end" keys are avialable to media sources and consumers, but not relays.
 Even when media is end-to-end encrypted, the relays can access metadata needed for caching (such as timestamp), making media forwarding decisions (such as drop or delay under congestion) and so on.
+Such media metadata will be authenticated and integrity-protected end-to-end.
+Mechanisms for establishing keys for these end-to-end protections are outside the scope of this group.

 This working group will not propose changes to the underlying QUIC transport, but may propose requirements for QUIC extensions to the QUIC WG.
 This working group